 Please call for holiday hours.
 We are generally closed for Thanksgiving, a week during the winter holidays, and on Martin Luther King Jr. day.

 Our other public areas, such as Battle Park, Coker Arboretum, and Mason Farm Biological Reserve are open daily, year round, from dawn to dusk.
-Please note that a permit is required to visit Mason Farm (it can be obtained at the Education Center reception desk).
+Please note that a permit is required to visit Mason Farm (it can be obtained at the Allen Education Center reception desk).

-At the Education Center, you will find accessible restrooms and water fountains inside the exhibit hall as well as outside next to the Children's Wonder Garden.
+At the Allen Education Center, you will find accessible restrooms and water fountains inside the exhibit hall as well as outside next to the Children's Wonder Garden.

 Located at the outside west end of the Totten Center, you will find an accessible water fountain and restrooms and a beverage machine.